 This method of handicapping can produce some nice longshot winners.
 Longshots are what you need to make a profit at the track.
 If the betting public has made a favorite of a horse that is burned out, the other horses in the race will have longer odds.
 This can produce a big winner.

-Why not check out one of our recommended racebooks right now?
+Why not check out one of our recommended horse betting sites right now?
 You can apply this method of handicapping when you create an account.
+Check our Bovada racebook review, Amwager review, Twinspires review or even our Betamerica review.
+All great choice if you are in the US.
+5Dimes review for folks anywhere!
 It takes only a few minutes to sign up and you will receive a nice welcome bonus in addition to free handicapping tools.